chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     ∀ i, j ∈ N:sub:`s`:  (i < j) →  f(j) = f(i) + (j - i) ∎

-This additional constraint on *f* ensures that the indices of the larger word in the containment relation are mapped in a sequential, unbroken order to the indices of the smaller word.
+This additional constraint on *f* ensures that the indices of the larger String in the containment relation are mapped in a sequential, unbroken order to the indices of the smaller String.
 This definition of *Consecutive Functions* can be immediately utilized to refine the notion of *containment*.

 **Definition 1.1.7: Containment** t ⊂:sub:`s` u